Internal Control Structure

 - The Company utilizes tools to improve the security of in-house information networks and performs careful and timely reviews of its Rules for Information Security Management.
 Concurrently, the Company encourages information sharing within the organization and maintains systems to prevent leaks of conﬁdential information.

-3.System for administering rules for managing the risk of loss
+3.Rules and system for managing the risk of loss

 - Efforts are made to swiftly and accurately systemize rules and instruction manuals and standardize business practices to minimize operational risk.